nitinprajwal/blog/README.md

 # Nitin Prajwal's Blog

-This is the repository for my personal blog, built with Hugo and the Bootstrap theme.
+This is the repository for my personal blog, built with nitinprajwal.

 ## About Me